kmandalas/webclient-showcase/README.md

 # webclient-showcase
-In this article we conduct a survey about developing Reactive Microservices based on the Spring framework.
-We combine material from various official and 3rd party sources along with hints and lessons learned from personal experience developing a real-world application.
+In this article aims to be an introduction to developing Reactive Microservices based on the Spring framework.
+We combine material from various official and 3rd party sources along with hints and lessons learned from personal experience putting together a real-world application.
 The goal is to present the benefits and the capabilities but also the limitations and challenges from adopting such technology.

 We will present all these while building a demo project showing various applications of Spring WebFlux &amp; WebClient in a Microservices setup.
 We will follow a business problem-solution approach to make things more realistic.
 This is not intended to cover the majority of the reactive APIs but should be enough to give you a good idea what lies ahead if you enter this domain and the learning curve required.

-Apart from Java understanding, a familiarity with Spring Cloud Netflix stack is required and the basics of Docker.
+Apart from Java understanding, a familiarity with Spring Cloud Netflix stack is required, basic knowledge of [Project Reactor](https://projectreactor.io)
+(what is a Mono, what is a Flux) and the very basics of Docker.

 ## Introduction/scope